vuquangtrong/mkdocs-material-blog/docs/blog/site-setup/add-new-features/index.md

 When displaying on a screen, the Table of Content is displayed in the right sidebar.
 In printed pages, there should be a page to display the table of content too.
 This page is also only visible in printing.

-The base Material for MkDocs theme has a partial block for Table of Content section, so I just need to delacre it in `post-toc.html` and include it in the `main.html` template, between the cover page and the main content.
+The base Material for MkDocs theme has a partial block for Table of Content section, so I just need to declare it in `post-toc.html` and include it in the `main.html` template, between the cover page and the main content.

 ``` jinja title="overrides\partials\post-toc.html"
 ---8<--- "overrides\partials\post-toc.html"